SohamTamba/GSoC/_posts/2018-08-04-final-report.markdown

 3. Completed but not Applicable to LightGraphs.
 4. Requires Improvement (Future Work).

-In the following sections, I will list the functionality I have implemented, a link to the corresponding branch in my cloned repository and speed-up if applicable.
+In the following sections, I will list the functionality I have implemented, a link to the corresponding branch in my cloned repository and speed-up (on the largest graph available mentioned above) if applicable.
 Further details can be found in the posts preceeding this blog.

 # 1. Completed and Merged